bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

        switch (requirement)
        {
-           case not null when requirement == CipherOperations.Create: authorized = await CanCreate(cipher);  // this is a private method that contains the authorization check break;
+           case not null when requirement == CipherOperations.Create: authorized = await CanCreate(context.User, cipher);  // this is a private method that contains the authorization check break;

            // handle other CipherOperations here